All Episodes

 That's when you get arrested by the feds.

-They bring you in in front of a judge, and the judge reads you your rights.
+They bring you in in front of a judge and the judge reads you your rights.

-And then he tells them, hey, you're here today because you've been charged and a criminal complaint for such and such, or you're here today because you were charged on an indictment referring such and such.
+And then he tells them, hey, you're here today because you've been charged in a criminal complaint for such and such, or you're here today because you were charged on an indictment referring such and such.

 Okay.

-When I saw that the Department of Labor did this case, I was like, oh, that's that's rare.
+When I saw that the Department of Labor did this case, I was like, oh, that's rare.

 Okay.